Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 - [Gradient Sky](Override-Gradient-Sky.md): Renders a simple sky with three color zones for the top, middle, and bottom sections of the sky.
 - [HDRI Sky](Override-HDRI-Sky.md): Constructs a sky environment based on a cubemap texture you set within the HDRI Volume component.
 - [Physically Based Sky](Override-Physically-Based-Sky.md): Simulates a spherical planet with a two-part atmosphere which features exponentially decreasing density with respect to altitude.
 - [Procedural Sky](Override-Procedural-Sky.md): Produces an environment based on the values you choose within the Procedural Sky Volume component.
 This is similar to Unity’s [built-in render pipeline procedural sky](https://docs.unity3d.com/Manual/class-Skybox).
-This sky type has been deprecated, but you can still use it in your HDRP Project.
+This sky type is deprecated, but you can still use it in your HDRP Project.
 For information on how, see [Upgrading to 2019.3](Upgrading-from-2019.2-to-2019.3.md).

 HDRP is able to handle multiple skies seen by different Cameras.